yibo-huang/tigon/README.md

 * An implementation of Tigon
 * Sundial[^3] optimized for a CXL pod: Sundial-CXL and Sundial+
 * DS2PL[^4] optimized for a CXL pod: DS2PL-CXL and DS2PL+
-* A benchmarking framework that supports full TPC-C, YCSB, SmallBank, and TATP (WIP)
+* A benchmarking framework that supports full TPC-C with consistency check, YCSB, SmallBank, and TATP (WIP)
 * Scripts for emulating a CXL pod on a single physical machine
-* Scripts for building and running Tigon
+* Scripts for building and running Tigon/baselines
 * Scripts for reproducing the results in the paper

 [^1]: Tigon: A Distributed Database for a CXL Pod, *To appear at OSDI '25*